Design and Scheduling of an AI-based Queueing System: Design of an AI-based triage system

 Each job that passes the filtering system is subsequently sent to human reviewers (queueing system).
 Given the filtering level $\fl$, we use the same number of reviewers $\Gamma(\fl)$ across all systems, where $\Gamma(\fl)$ is a predetermined decision variable, fixed in advance and not subject to randomness.
 We assume that for each system $n$, all reviewers have the same service rate for class $k$ jobs, i.e., $\mu_{k, r}^n = \mu_{k}^n,~\forall~k\in \{1, 2\}$ for each reviewer $r\in[\Gamma(\fl)]$.
-To ensure workload equality and fairness among reviewers, we assume jobs passing through the filtering system are assigned to one and only one human reviewer with equal probability $1/\Gamma(\fl), $ \emph{independently} of any other random objects.
+To ensure workload equality and fairness among reviewers, we assume jobs passing through the filtering system are assigned to one and only one human reviewer with equal probability $1/\Gamma(\fl)$, \emph{independently} of any other random objects.
 Each human reviewer operates their own single-server queueing system.
-The jobs allocated to the $r$th reviewer corresponds to their arrival processes, denoted as $\tApsr^n(t)$, which are splited from the common arrival process after filtering, denoted as $\tAps^n(t)$.
-For the $j$th job passing through the filtering system, let $\mathbf{B}^n_j: = (B_{j1}^n, \ldots, B_{j\Gamma(\fl)}^n)$ be the one-hot encoded representation of the reviewer it is assigned to.
-Then, $\tApsr^n (t) : = \sum_{j=1}^{\tAps^n(t)} B_{jr},~\forall~t\in[0, n], r\in[\Gamma(\fl)]$.
+The jobs allocated to the $r$th reviewer correspond to their arrival process, denoted as $\tApsr^n(t)$, which is split from the common arrival process after filtering, denoted as $\tAps^n(t)$.
+For the $j$th job passing through the filtering system, let $B^n_j: = (B_{j1}^n, \ldots, B_{j\Gamma(\fl)}^n)$ be the one-hot encoded representation of the reviewer it is assigned to.
+Then, $\tApsr^n (t) : = \sum_{j=1}^{\tAps^n(t)} B_{jr}^n,~\forall~t\in[0, n], r\in[\Gamma(\fl)]$.

 For simplicity, we assume all reviewers utilize $\model$ to predict the class labels of incoming jobs.
 The system designer must decide another threshold $\tx \geq \fl$ that affects the toxicity classification.
 In particular, for the $s$th job assigned to reviewer $r$, it is predicted to be toxic (class 1), i.e., $\fY^n_{s1, r} = 1$, if and only if $\model(X^n_{s, r}) \geq \tx$.
 We assume all human reviewers adopt the same scheduling policy.
-Similar to our model in Section~\ref{section: model}, reviewers use the predicted class $\VfY^n_{s,r}$ and feasible scheduling policies must satisfy a variant of Definition~\ref{definition: feasible policies}.
+Reviewers use the predicted class $\VfY^n_{s,r}=(\fY^n_{s1, r}, \fY^n_{s2, r})$ and feasible scheduling policies must satisfy a variant of Definition~\ref{definition: feasible policies}.